The Jamesons: Critical reception

-Although Mary E. Wilkins was considered the "most prolific American female short story writer of her era", The Jamesons received little praise.
+Although Mary E. Wilkins was considered "a prolific writer of short stories and novels", The Jamesons received little praise.
 According to one reviewer, "Any writer of experience could have produced it with little effort."
 A similar comment was made in The Ladies Home Journal that said the novel is "the drollest story ever written of a modern, up-to-date city woman in a village."
 Another critic in The Living Age also noted the lack of amusement in the novel and says, "Miss Wilkins looks at New England life from a more light and humorous standpoint than usual…the catastrophes that result are not too direful to be amusing."
 The most positive reviews of The Jamesons all mentioned the humor of the novel, just as the comment above.
 Another review from The Critic called the novel "quaintly humorous".
 A review in The New York Times praised the book as a "light read" that "occupies a niche of well-deserved respect in our minds.
 It contains no elaborate system of thought or economics.
 We are merely introduced to a few amiable housewives, chat a little, while upon the current topics of the village, and, with a thought here and there for each other’s health, disperse.
 Mary E. Wilkins has the patronage of busy people, for this book can be read in a couple of hours."
 Despite the criticism of The Jamesons as an overall boring novel, according to The Living Age, it was a "Book of the Month" in June 1899.